nicolasbauw/TRS-80/README.md

 tape seawar4k.cas
 ```

-Starting with version 0.10.0, there is an integrated machine language monitor:
+Since version 0.10.0, there is an integrated machine language monitor:
 `d 0x0000` disassembles code at 0x0000 and the 20 next instructions.
 `m 0xeeee` displays memory content at address 0xeeee
 `m 0xeeee 0xaa` sets memory address to the 0xaa value